Mallorca and Ibiza prepare for a third wave of Coronavirus.

-A new strain of covid in Britain has triggered a deadly second wave that can kill young, healthy men and women within days of transmitting symptoms.
+A new strain of COVID appears in Britain.
+It has unleashed a deadly second wave that can kill healthy young men and women within days of symptoms.

-"There are deaths in very different demographics and we can learn a lot from this.
-We have a lot to learn from this " said Dr. José Manuel García-García, director of the Centers for Disease Control and Prevention.
+"There are deaths in very different demographics and we have to learn a lot from this. " said Dr. José Manuel García-García, director of the Centers for Disease Control and Prevention.

-Experts say there is no evidence that the vaccine, which started in the UK but has yet to be approved by the European Union, had any effect on coronavirus hospitalizations or deaths this year.
-As ministers debate how and when to ease restrictions, many wonder if the country is looking to other European countries that are in the process of lowering their barriers - the possibility of a second Covid outbreak.
+Epidemiologically it is difficult to reconcile this: Experts say there is no evidence that the vaccine, which began rolling out in the UK but has yet to be approved by the European Union, had any effect on coronavirus hospitalizations or deaths this year.
+As ministers debate how and when to ease restrictions, many wonder if the country is looking to other European countries that are in the process of lowering their barriers - the possibility of a third COVID outbreak.

-If this is the second deadly wave of coronavirus infection, the two vaccine candidates are not particularly effective, despite the scientific progress made since the global outbreak.
+If it is the new deadly wave of Coronavirus infection, the two vaccine candidates are not particularly effective, despite the scientific progress made.

-The figure below shows that the resurgence of the coronavirus in Europe was led by several countries that were also heading for a first wave, including Belgium, France, Italy, the Netherlands and Spain.
+The resurgence of the coronavirus in Europe was led by several countries that were also heading for a new wave, including Belgium, France, Italy, the Netherlands and Spain.
 In recent weeks, some countries have been reported to have entered a second or third wave.
-Looking at the average number of confirmed cases around the world, this seems to indicate that the world has entered the third wave.
+Looking at the average number of confirmed cases worldwide, this seems to indicate that the world has entered the third wave.

-Spanish regions have been speaking publicly about the second wave of the coronavirus in recent months, but this remains an important issue for health authorities and the Spanish Government.
+Spanish regions have been speaking publicly about the second wave of the Coronavirus in recent months.
+It continues to be an important issue for the health authorities and for the Spanish Government.
 So far the executive has only confirmed that it will vaccinate between 15 and 20 million Spaniards for May or June.

-In Spain, other nations have shown that, although the number of new daily cases is worse than in March and April, hospitalizations and deaths are not as high as before the peak of the first wave.
-All - cause mortality in Spain twice as much as in France, while France and Spain have seen an increase in deaths attributed to COVID-19.
+While the number of new daily cases is worse than in March and April, hospitalizations and deaths are not as high as before the peak of the first wave.
+Mortality from COVID-19 in Spain is double that in France.